 What a professional typesetter knows is the importance of a good font.
-For centuries typesetters have developed fonts that provide ease of reading that we see in most books today.
-Having the text look good in the web browser is necessary, choosing the right type and size can make a big difference to how well […]
+For centuries typesetters have evolved fonts to provide ease of reading that we know today.
+Having the text look good in the web browser is a nice bonus, choosing the right type and size can make a big difference to how well we […]

 I use my laptop primarly at home with an external monitor as discrete, meaning that I have the laptop monitor turned off and I only use it.
 At times this is also called a dedicated monitor.
 GNOME can be set to disable the laptop monitor and enable the external but it wasn’t able to hotplug […]

 I previously read about (a good number of times) people not having the best experiences with AMD’s proprietary driver.
 However, with my new laptop I decided that no matter how much I love the open-source driver (bought it because AMD opened the specs to it), that realistically it would take a few years before I’d […]